capytaine/capytaine/docs/theory_manual/theory.rst

 This document presents several aspects of the theoretical background for Nemoh and Capytaine.
 We refer also to [Del87]_ [Del89]_ [Del93]_ [BD15]_ and [AD18]_.

-.. warning:: Work in progress...
+.. warning:: This document is a work in progress.
+It is incomplete and might contain errors.

 .. contents:: Contents